-The American Physical Society believes that a society literate in science, technology, engineering, and mathematics (STEM) is essential in an age of rapid technological advances.
-Students, K-12 and beyond, need high quality education in STEM-related fields to compete in our global economy.
-Many of today’s major issues, such as global warming, nuclear nonproliferation and waste management, and the looming energy crisis, require an understanding of the basic sciences to shape effective policy decisions.
-This understanding can only come about with a strong investment in our nation’s STEM education at all levels.
-Targeting areas that research and develop educational best practices and improve the preparation of highly qualified STEM teachers are key actions needed to achieve these goals.
+A society literate in science, technology, engineering, and mathematics (STEM) is essential in an age of rapid technological advances (Statement 83.3).
+The American Physical Society believes students, K-12 and beyond, need high quality education in STEM-related fields to compete in our global economy (Statement 13.1).
+Many of today’s major issues—global warming, nuclear nonproliferation, energy security -- require a firm grasp of the basic sciences to shape effective policy decisions (Statement 06.3).
+This expertise can only come about with a strong investment in our nation’s STEM education, at all levels.
+Developing an innovative national program to generate new resources, cultivate expertise, and increase capacity to meet current and future national needs is critical.

 APS Urges Congress to Support Student Succeeds Act to improve K-12 science education.

 Department of Education AAAS Fellow

 Society statements on defense: